ethankong150/MessageBoard/README.md

     Begin by running the backend by cd'ing into the "Backend" directory and entering 'node server.js'

-    Afterwards, open another terminal window and run the frontend first by cd'ing into the 'client' directory and then 'npm start'
+    Afterwards, open another terminal window and run the frontend first by cd'ing into the 'Frontend' directory and then 'npm start'